Domestic Violence Attorneys in Somerset County

 Helping You Get the Protection You Need

 At DeTommaso Law Group, we strive to provide effective legal services for individuals who are going through challenging times.
-Our attorneys help those facing domestic violence seek the protection they need.
+Our divorce and family law attorneys help those facing domestic violence seek the protection they need.

 If you have been abused or fear for your safety and well-being because of a current or former partner or household member, our domestic violence lawyers in Somerset County are here to help.

 For fast and professional legal representation, call (908) 274-3028 today.
 We proudly serve clients in Morris, Middlesex, Hunterdon, and Union Counties as well as the entire State of New Jersey.

 New Jersey laws offer protection to individuals who have suffered an actual or threatened act of physical, emotional, sexual, or economic abuse at the hand of a current or previous family or household member.

 Under the Prevention of Domestic Violence Act (PDVA), acts of domestic violence include: